rust-embedded/book/src/start/registers.md

 }
 ```

+The code above will wait for 1000 milliseconds.
 The functions on the `SYST` struct map pretty closely to the functionality defined by the ARM Technical Reference Manual for this peripheral.
 There's nothing in this API about 'delaying for X milliseconds' - we have to crudely implement that ourselves using a `while` loop.
 Note that we can't access our `SYST` struct until we have called `Peripherals::take()` - this is a special routine that guarantees that there is only one `SYST` structure in our entire program.
 For more on that, see the [Peripherals] section.

 [Peripherals]: ../peripherals/index.md